 The Friends of St Mary’s is entirely independent from the Community Church Council and a registered charity inaugurated in 1994 as a non-denominational trust to build up a substantial long-term endowment fund (a fighting fund) to assist with major restoration projects which regular giving cannot possibly afford.

 Click here for more information

-If you need to arrange a funeral at St Marys, in the first instance please contact the Parish Administrator, Roger Preston.
-Clicking this link will take you to his contact details.
+If you need to arrange a funeral at St Marys, in the first instance please contact the Vicar, Janice Collier.
+Clicking this link will take you to her contact details.

 Each year St Mary's holds a Mission

 Sunday in July to collect donations for grants.
 In 2016 grants of £600 were awarded to charities selected by the Missionary Committee as follows:

 Bampton Zimbabwe Project

 In addition a permanent Emergency

 Appeal Fund has annual funds of £1,000.
 This allows the church